 What Is the Job Demand for Lab Technicians?

-Employment of environmental science and protection technicians is projected to grow 19 percent from 2012 to 2022, which is faster than the average for all occupations.
-Growing awareness of environmental issues and population pressures will drive much of this growth.
+Employment of environmental science and protection technicians is projected to grow 11 percent between 2020 and 2030, which is faster than the average for all occupations.* Growing awareness of environmental issues and population pressures will drive much of this growth.
 Retirements will also result in some job openings.
 Many of the new jobs will be with consulting firms.
 There will be increasing demand for the monitoring services of these firms from companies and governments.
 Candidates with associate's degrees and lab experience will be well prepared for these jobs.

 What Lab Technician Careers Are Available?